ManticoreGamesInc/platform-documentation/src/tutorials/art/modeling_basics.md

 From far away you can't even tell the raspberries use "**Clear Coat Reflector Triangle 01**".

 Try adding your own garnishes using the techniques we used to make the pancakes.
 Maybe some orange wedges or a side of hash browns?
-Share your creation on our **#showcase** [Discord](https://discord.gg/85k8A7V) channel so others can see what you made!
+Share your creation on our **#showcase** :fas fa-external-link-alt: [Discord](https://discord.gg/85k8A7V) channel so others can see what you made!

 ## Summary